 Please note: The Oxidized protein standards (K1-6) and the Carbonyl control sample (L) can disperse and attach to the sides and cap of the tube.
-Do a short spin/pulse in the centrifuge prior to opening these coloured tubes and adding deionized water.
+Do a short spin/pulse in the centrifuge prior to opening these colored tubes and adding deionized water.

-Add 25 μ L of deionized water to each of the 6 oxidized protein standards, vortex, stand at 37 °C for at least 2 hours (or preferably overnight at room temperature) and then re-vortex again to ensure all of the sample is dissolved.
+Add 25 $\mu$ L of deionized water to each of the 6 oxidized protein standards and vortex to reconstitute them.
+If the standards are not completely reconstituted they can be incubated for 2 hours at 37 °C, or overnight at room temperature, and then vortexed again to ensure all of the sample is dissolved.